 You may have heard the concept of long-term investing, but what exactly does that mean?
 “Long-term” is not three weeks from next Tuesday, nor is it 25 years.
 Generally speaking, investment recommendations for a long-term strategy are typically 3 to 5 years.
 This will smooth most rough spots relative to anticipated investment pressure that can happen inevitably in a 3 to 5 year strategy, such as a market correction or two, a global crisis of some kind, a presidential election, a bull market, a bear market, economic expansion, and economic contraction.
 This does not mean that we “set it and forget it”; periodic monitoring is important.

-Thomas D. Foy, Jr. is a registered representative of and offers securities and advisory services through Lincoln Financial Securities (LFS), Member SIPC.
-IRIS Financial and LFS are not affiliated.
-Copyright 2020 IRIS Financial Services.
-All Rights Reserved.
-LFS-2361016-122818
+Thomas D. Foy, Jr. is a registered representative of and offers securities and investment advisory services through Cambridge Investment Research, Inc., a broker-dealer member FINRA/ SIPC).
+Advisory services through Cambridge Investment Research Advisors, Inc., a Registered Investment Adviser.
+Cambridge and IRIS Financial Services are not affiliated.

-The registered representatives of IRIS Financial Services may only discuss securities or transact business with persons who are residents of CO, CT, DE, FL, GA, MA, MD, ME, NJ, NY, OK, PA, SC, VA.
+The registered representatives of IRIS Financial Services may only discuss securities or transact business with persons who are residents of AL, CO, CT, DE, FL, GA, MA, MD, ME, NC, NJ, NY, OH, OK, PA, SC, VA.
 Advisory services offered to residents of FL and NJ.

 No information provided on this site is intended to constitute an offer to sell or a solicitation of an offer to buy shares of any security, nor shall any security be offered or sold to any person, in any jurisdiction in which such offer, solicitation, purchase or sale would be unlawful under securities laws of such jurisdiction.

-See Lincoln Financial Securities (LFS’) Form CRS Customer Relationship Summary, available here, for succinct information about the relationships and services LFS offers to retail investors, related fees and costs, specified conflicts of interest, standards of conduct, and disciplinary history, among other things.
-LFS’ Forms ADV, Part 2A, which describe LFS’ investment advisory services, Regulation Best Interest Disclosure Document, which describes LFS’ broker-dealer services, and other client disclosure documents can be found here.
+See Cambridge Investment Research, Inc.'s (Cambridge) Form CRS Customer Relationship Summary, available here, for succinct information about the relationships and services Cambridge offers to retail investors, related fees and costs, specified conflicts of interest, standards of conduct, and disciplinary history, among other things.
+Cambridge's Forms ADV, Part 2A, which describe Cambridge’s investment advisory services, Regulation Best Interest Disclosure Document, which describes Cambridge's broker-dealer services, and other client disclosure documents can be found here.